-Remuneration policy - The NGC considers the remuneration policy of the manager to ensure that it aligns with the interests of the club and that it does not promote excessive risk taking.
-In doing so, it additionally reviews the objectives of the Chief Executive of the Management Services Division in respect of the previous year as well as the prospective objectives of the Chief Executive and selected members of the manager's executive committee.
-The chairman of the NGC reports to the board on its review of the policy.
+The Remuneration Committee considers the remuneration policy of the managers across the group to ensure that it aligns with the interests of the club and its subsidiaries and that it does not promote excessive risk taking.
+In doing so, it additionally considers the performance rating of the group chief executive officer and members of the senior management team in respect of the previous year.
+In addition, the NGC review the objectives of the group chief executive officer and members of the senior management team for the following year.
+The chairman of both committees reports to the board on the review of the policy.